-• Regardless of gender: The policy should state that sexual harassment may occur to any person, regardless of gender; all provisions in the SDO and the organisation policy related to sexual harassment are applicable to both men and women as well as sexual harassment between persons of the same sex.

-- Intention is irrelevant: The policy should state that even if the act of sexual harassment is not intentional, it amounts to sexual harassment once the act meets the definition of sexual harassment.
+- Regardless of gender: The policy should state that sexual harassment may occur to any person, regardless of gender; all provisions in the SDO and the agency policy related to sexual harassment are applicable to both men and women as well as sexual harassment between persons of the same sex. - Intention is irrelevant: The policy should state that even if the act of sexual harassment is not intentional, it amounts to sexual harassment once the act meets the definition of sexual harassment.
 Hence, no matter whether the act is intentional or not, or even if the act is of a playful nature, it may amount to sexual harassment. - Single incident: The policy should state that a single incident may also amount to sexual harassment. - Power relationship: Although sexual harassment incidents are usually related to a power relationship, i.e., the powerful harasses the weak.
-It is also possible for a person weaker in power to harass a more powerful person, e.g., an athlete harasses a coach; or harassment between athletes and peers.
-Under such circumstances, the act also amounts to unlawful sexual harassment, which should be addressed and properly handled by the organisation.
+It is also possible for a person weaker in power to harass a more powerful person, e.g., a service user harasses an agency worker; or harassment between agency workers and peers.
+Under such circumstances, the act also amounts to unlawful sexual harassment, which should be addressed and properly handled by the agency.